Claude Skills explained: the 2026 builder's guide

 Instead of pasting the same multi-paragraph prompt every time you want to do something repeatable, you write the instructions once as a skill.
 Claude figures out when to use it.

-This page is the short version: what a skill is, what's inside it, how it compares to a prompt, and where to go next.
+This page is the practical version: what a skill is, what's inside it, how it compares to a prompt, whether it is genuinely new, where to find skills, and how it relates to MCP, subagents, and plugins.

 The one-sentence version

-A Claude Skill is a function Claude knows how to call — defined in plain Markdown, loaded automatically when its description matches the user's request.
+A Claude Skill is a function Claude knows how to call, defined in plain markdown, loaded automatically when its description matches the request.
+There is no code to compile and no API to wire up.
+The skill is the instructions, and Claude does the work.

 What's inside a skill